xtendui/xtendui/src/gatsby/markdown/components/drop/index.md

 category: "Toggle"
 parent: "Drop"
 title: "Drop"
-description: "Nested navigation to show on user interaction, can contain lists and more complex graphics."
+description: "Drop is a toggle plugin to show complex content relative to an element node and positioned relative to it."
 ---

 ## Styles

-You can **customize the default styles of this component** inside `tailwind.config.js` setting `theme.extend.xtendui.drop` see [css customization](/components/css#customization).
+You can **customize the default styles of this component** inside `tailwind.config.js` setting `theme.extend.xtendui.drop` see [css customization](/components/global/preset#customization).
 Check [xtendui/src/drop.css.js](https://github.com/xtendui/xtendui/blob/beta/src/drop.css.js) for default styles.

 ## Javascript